dxddxx/TeXicode/README.md

 - toggled font/artstyle/glyph/legacy/asciimode
 - properly impliment ampersand
     - change parsing structure, make ampersand and linebreak into parents
+    - or or just do list of vert horizons (amps)
     - better align
     - vectors and matrices
 - x button in input field